 Maynard Burn Way (historical) is a 0.7 mile moderately trafficked out and back trail located near Sequim, Washington that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 The Maynard Burn Way is a short trail (.4 mi.) that connects the Royal Creek trail to the Upper Maynard Burn trail via a decommissioned Forest Service Road.
 The trail is fairly steep with a 20% grade.
 From Royal Creek it switchbacks for .2 mi. to a hogback and then follows the crest of the hogback to the decommissioned road.
 Vegetation is lowland forest with salal undergrowth which often crowds the trail.